Diesel cars can be banned from German cities, court rules

 It is also considering making public transport free in cities suffering from poor air quality.

-(Additional reporting by Andreas Cremer and Tom Sims; Writing by Emma Thomasson; Editing by Keith Weir)
+(Additional reporting by Andreas Cremer, Maria Sheahan and Tom Sims; Writing by Emma Thomasson; Editing by Keith Weir)